All Episodes

 Yeah.

-Oh, well this is quite fascinating.
+Oh, well, this is quite fascinating.

-But there was a school in Zimbabwe which had a mixture of white children and native African children.
+We still don't know exactly what happened, but there was a school in Zimbabwe which had a mixture of white children and native African children, all extremely bright.

 And I would say the age range of the children involved in this go up to about 12 years old.

-That's about the oldest.
+It was about the oldest.

 Actually, there were several UFOs flying around.

-This is all daytime.
+This was all daytime.

-Some of the smaller children were quite terrified and crying and what happened then was some of the teachers began to take them seriously after they came back in the building and everybody, the UFOs had left and so forth.
+And what happened then was some of the teachers began to take them seriously after they came back in the building and everybody, the UFOs had left and so forth.

 They were quite taken with the similarity of descriptions that they were getting from these various children.

-And Cynthia Hind, who was quite a wonderful woman, as I say, lives there, and she got to the school very, very shortly.
+And Cynthia Hind, who was quite a wonderful woman, as I say, lives there and she got to the school very, very shortly.

 I think it was within a week.

-Children have told the story many times, but there is absolutely no doubt in my mind that these children saw something that scared them to death, and their descriptions were extremely similar.
+But there is absolutely no doubt in my mind that these children saw something that scared them to death.

 The drawings are quite fascinating that they made.

-Now, we don't know whether there was any abduction or anything that happened, but at least here was a low-level landing and in the old parlance of investigations, a CE3 case, meaning a close encounter of the third kind, which means we see UFO occupants.
+Now, we don't know whether there was any abduction or anything that happened, but at least here was a low-level landing, and in the old parlance of investigations, a CE3 case, meaning a close encounter of the third kind, which means we see UFO occupants.

 Okay, but let me ask you this.

-So what kind of conclusion do you come to when you begin Thinking about that, in other words, are they only seen, Bud, when they wish to be seen?
+In other words, are they only seen, Bud, when they wish to be seen?

-Well, in the case of Witness, that's what seems to have happened.
+Well, in the case of witness, that's what seems to have happened.

-They seem to have put on a display, deliberately, to attract attention, rather than to conceal what they were doing.
+They seem to have put on a display deliberately to attract attention rather than to conceal what they were doing.

-The woman on the Brooklyn Bridge told me that she, as she watched this thing unfold, and these brilliant lights, and these figures floating out of a 12-story window, She said, all I could think of was that somebody's making a movie.
+The woman on the Brooklyn Bridge told me that she, as she watched this thing unfold and these brilliant lights and these figures floating out of a 12th-story window, she said, all I could think of was that somebody's making a movie, that she was seeing somebody's special effects.

 She said, this just can't be.